VMadhuranga/odin-recipes/README.md

-This is a simple recipe website built using HTML
+This is a simple recipe website built using HTML and CSS

 page link: https://VMadhuranga.github.io/odin-recipes